kayamy/nocode-mac-app/readme.md

 Next up is installing git, we also need the terminal for this.

 - First try typing `git --version` to see if it's already installed
-- If it is, you should see something like `git version 2.20.1...`, which version doesn't really matter
+- If it is, you should see something like `git version 2.20.1...`
 - If not, your macbook will automatically prompt you to install the `apple developer tools`
-- Git is a part of this set of developer tools
+- Git is a part of this set of developer tools, so go ahead and accept the prompt.

 ![4](https://github.com/kayamy/nocode-mac-app/blob/master/images/4.png)